-How to Wear an Original 1950s Dress in All Seasons with Layers and Tweaks
+How To Wear An Original 1950s Dress In All Seasons With Layers & Tweaks

 This original 1950s True Vintage dress by Carnegie began life with an over-sized white bow across the front which threaded into a bound buttonhole either side of the bodice.

 It was a little grubby looking and too contrasty for my liking if there is such a word!
 I make them up as I go along!